- What are Templates?

-DocFlex core connects to one or several data sources provided by a Java application using special
+DocFlex core connects to one or several data sources provided by a Java application using a special

-Any such driver represents a particular data source in the form structurally similar to
+Any such a driver represents a particular data source in a form structurally similar to

 and any driver supporting it -- DSM Driver.
-Such a driver provides the DSM data via special
+The job of that driver is to provide any external data

 Any DSM may be considered as a virtual XML document.
 It contains elements (called DSM elements)